tommyknocker/pdo-database-class/documentation/03-query-builder/15-set-operations.md

 ## Examples

-See [examples/18-set-operations/01-set-operations.php](../../examples/18-set-operations/01-set-operations.php) for complete working examples.
+See [Set Operations examples](../../examples/03-advanced/12-set-operations.php) for complete working examples.

 ## See Also